There are three questions that are typically asked of subjects who undergo sleep studies:

 Futhermore, many women are losing muscle, which changes their need for protein and fats in their diet.
 But the most important issue for so many of us is that our gut, liver, heart and blood vessels work to our natural, biological circadian rhythm, so if we aren’t sleeping we build up more and more inflammation in our body.
 This can also lead to the curious connection between our sleep and our changing gut health too.

-I hope that you can join me on my mid-year July post-menopause sale.
+I hope that you can join me in my private coaching community sometime.
 When you do, you will be able to access your Gut Health module too.
+As a valued MyMT™ Newsletter subscriber, please check your emails (and your junk mail) for the announcement of my JUNE SALE just for you.

 Braniste, V., Leveque, M., Buisson-Brenac, C., Bueno, L., Fioramonti, J., & Houdeau, E. (2009).
 Oestradiol decreases colonic permeability through oestrogen receptor beta-mediated up-regulation of occludin and junctional adhesion molecule-A in epithelial cells.
 The Journal of physiology, 587(Pt 13), 3317–3328. https://doi.org/10.1113/jphysiol.2009.169300